monalizadsg/100days-of-code-log/README.md

 **Thoughts:** This challenge is making me uncomfortable but this is the only way that I can learn it.
 So, I will tackle the problem again tomorrow.
 I hope it will stick and solve it as soon as possible.

 ---

+### Day 18-19: August 15-16, Sat-Sun

+**Today's Objectives**:

+- Make multiple switch work in a single component
+- Forgot password form
+- Redirect to reset form when email is sent

+**New thing(s) learned:** Today, I am so happy that I learn how to implement forgot password and redirect it to reset password route and get the url params and used it for the endpoints.
+It keeps me excited even if it is hard.

+**Thoughts:** I'm uncomfortable with what I do now, but it keeps me learning new things.
+It's not easy but I can do it. :)

+---